gcentral/Website/content/VIPM/jki_lib_dotnet_system_exec/index.md

 title: "JKI .NET System Exec"
 externalUrl: https://www.vipm.io/package/jki_lib_dotnet_system_exec
 date: 2021-02-09
-summary: "Allows you to create and asynchronously launch an instance of the ."
+summary: "Allows you to create and asynchronously launch an instance of the .NET System Process in order to run any application (i.e. cmd.exe).
+It configures the instance to redirect the stdout, stderr, and stdin so that LabVIEW can interface with them."
 showSummary: true
 showAuthor: false
 showEdit: false